 When an injury occurs, whether subtle or traumatic, distortions from normal anatomical positions can be observed.
-When this occurs in the cervical spine, a number of issues can arise, but for the purpose of staying on the topic of MS, this is what I feel is most important.
+When this occurs in the cervical spine, a number of issues can arise, but for the purpose of this article, we'll be discussing some of the changes seen with MS.

 First, the bones in the neck begin to straighten out and the normal secondary curvature is lost.
 Tiny ligaments called the dentate ligaments are attached to the spinal vertebrae and anchor the protective layer surrounding the brain and spinal cord called dura mater (meninges).
 Because the dura mater is one continuous membrane from the skull down through the spine, when the bones misalign and the normal curvature of the neck is lost, these ligaments place traction on the spinal cord and tug the brain downward.

 At the bottom of your brain sits the cerebellum.
 At the bottom of the cerebellum sit the tonsils of the cerebellum.
 As the brain is pulled downward, the cerebellar tonsils herniate through the foramen magnum (the hole in the bottom of the skull where the brain stem exits, literally translated “big hole”).
 This acts like a cork in a bottle, damming up the flow of the CSF.

 The CSF continues to pulsate though now it has nowhere to go but inwards toward the brain, or outwards toward the skull.
 This is how the plaques are formed.
 The CSF continually bangs into the neurons causing damage.
 Think of it like a callus being rubbed on the skin of your hand.
 Whenever damage occurs to cells an inflammatory response is sure to follow and this is how MS patient's end up with the demyelination of neurons.
 This is also characteristic of a few types of neurodegenerative disorders, but particularly MS.